 Acting 9/10 (As much as I just said Lindsay was needed in the storytelling, the talented Woodley was a little overmatched by Gordon-Levitt here…and many other well-known actors (lesser characters could have played Wilkinson, Leo, Cage, Olyphant…Gordon-Levitt could have done this with a bunch of C-listers.

-Screenplay 7.5/10 (again…it was just way too one-sided for me…if you don’t know his story at all, you’d call Snowden a hero after this movie…if you did know the whole story in all its details, you might be more likely to call him a traitor…I really, really liked the movie, but it wasn’t a full representation of everything that could have been shown, in my opinion)
+Screenplay 7.5/10 (again…it was just way too one-sided for me…if you don’t know his story at all, you’d call Snowden a hero after this movie…if you did know the whole story in all its details, you might be more likely to call him a traitor…I really, really liked the movie, but it wasn’t a complete representation of everything that could have been shown, in my opinion)

 Directing 10/10 (never dull…and it could have been in the wrong hands…so props to Stone)